π« Understanding Scams the Right Way | Employment & Gig Scams — Chapter Four

 Most people believe employment scams work because someone wants easy money or doesn’t want to work.
 That assumption is wrong.

 Employment and gig scams are built around urgency and opportunity, not avoidance of effort.
 The victim is rarely trying to get rich quickly.
-More often, they are trying to secure income, stabilize their finances, or respond to a job offer that appears timely and legitimate.
+More often, they are trying to secure income, stabilize finances, or respond to a job offer that appears timely and legitimate.

 The scam does not begin with deception alone.